How FREDG Foods Affects Your Eczema

-Did you experience any eczema flare ups recently during your festive feasting?
+Did you experience any eczema flare-ups recently during your festive feasting on F.R.E.D.G.
+Foods?

-Have you noticed that during festive seasons especially when there is a lot of food and staying up late to catch up with friends and family, also coincides with eczema flare ups?
+Have you noticed that during festive seasons especially when there is a lot of F.R.E.D.G.
+Foods and staying up late to catch up with friends and family, also coincides with eczema flare-ups?

 F – Fried foods